 Since 2004, 75 percent of our past graduates are currently making contributions to academic gastroenterology as basic scientists, clinical investigators or educators.
 As the division continues to grow and broaden, the fellowship program’s dedication to academic medicine will continue.

-In addition to the School of Medicine, the medical center includes Barnes-Jewish Hospital, St. Louis Children’s Hospital and the Alvin J. Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine.
+In addition to the School of Medicine, the medical campus includes Barnes-Jewish Hospital, St. Louis Children’s Hospital and the Alvin J. Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine.

 Barnes-Jewish and Children’s hospitals are members of BJC HealthCare, the largest academically linked health system in the country.

-Consistently rated by U.S. News & World Report as one of the top 10 hospitals in the country, Barnes-Jewish Hospital has a premier reputation in patient care, medical education, research and community service.
+Consistently rated by U.S. News & World Report, Barnes-Jewish Hospital has a premier reputation in patient care, medical education, research and community service.
 With 1,442 beds, it is the largest hospital in the St. Louis area.